US lists wolverine as threatened species, citing climate change

 A muscular and solitary carnivore resembling small bears with bushy tails, the wolverine is known as a ferocious predator capable of taking down prey many times its own size, while also feeding on anything from birds to berries.

-The creatures build their dens, reproduce and store food in areas with snow deeper than 5 feet (1.50 meters) in high-elevation environments.
+The creatures build their dens, reproduce and store food in high-elevation areas of deep snow.
 Fish and Wildlife biologists cited new science showing that backcountry winter recreation and human disturbance is likely to increasingly infringe on wolverine habitat as snow cover continues to dwindle.

 New research also found that large highways in southern British Columbia appear to be restricting dispersal of female wolverines from Canada into the U.S., undermining genetic diversity, according to the agency.

-Regulated trapping in southern Canada for wolverines, prized for their pelts, also may have impaired their populations more than previously thought, the agency said.
+Regulated trapping in southern Canada for wolverines, prized for their pelts, may have impaired their populations more than previously thought as well, the agency said.

 Wolverines may cover more than a dozen miles (19 km) a day across rugged terrain in search of food, believed to be the main factor driving their movements and explaining the vastness of their natural home range, according to experts.